sagemath/trac_to_gh/Issue 6648.md

 It can compute numerical maps and has multiple utilities for plotting/visualizing the maps.

 It also includes 2 functions to parametrically interpolate lists of complex points.
 This makes it far easier for the user to define the boundary of the figure that they wish to Riemann map.

+NOTE: This may require the cython 0.11.2spkg to compile.

+EDIT: There was a problem with one of my interpolation equations, fixed it + tests.
+New patch is below first one.

+EDIT: More minor fixes, new patch.

+EDIT: Again, new patch

 Issue created by migration from https://trac.sagemath.org/ticket/6648